Personal Loan VS Credit Card

 Loan or credit card, which is better?

 Many people use both credit cards and personal loans at different times in their lives, depending on the situation.
-Credit cards can be handy for covering those everyday expenses, like shopping.
+Credit cards can be handy for covering those everyday expenses, like shopping, that fall within your personal budget.
 But if you’re looking for a larger amount of money with a lower interest rate, personal loans might be more suitable.

 What about people with bad credit?

-Be aware that small loans for bad credit do tend to come with higher interest rates, but they are also a simple and fast way to get cash when you need it ASAP.
+Be aware that small loans for bad credit do tend to come with higher interest rates, but they are also other simple and fast ways to get cash when you need it ASAP.